h2020-westlife-eu/westlife-docs/repository/developers-guide/aria-integration.md

 Aria integration follows docs at [http://aria.structuralbiology.eu/docs.html ](http://aria.structuralbiology.eu/docs.html)with these modification:

-1. your application needs to obtain access code - first link is generated and subsequently access code is obtained from ARIA. in order to do that your application authenticates using client\__\_id and secret\_id and randomly generated salt._
+1. your application needs first generate special link with encrypted client_id and secret_id
+2. when user clicks the link, first it is redirected to Instuct site to authenticate and authorize access to the Repository web app.
+When redirected back, it is redirected with access code and state in url parameters.
-2. with access code a user within your application can ask for access token
+3. with access code, web application requests access token.
-3. with access token user can raise calls to obtain his data within Instruct database - currently proposal for research visit in Instruct site.
+4. with access token, web application requests list of proposals
+5. user can initiate to request proposal detail, it is obtained using access token and proposal ID (pid).

 {% plantuml %}
 skinparam sequenceArrowThickness 2